tylerneylon/pumba/markdown/parse7.md

 #### Whitespace between tokens

-I'd like to have an easy-to-notate and perhaps within-rule change in whitespace handling.
+I'd like to have an easy-to-notate and perhaps within-rule way to change whitespace handling.
 For example, in the list of items that make up a seq-rule, we may have star items.
 There's a sample star item in this rule from `04.input`: